vinej/PowerQuery/README.md

 ### The source code
 ![GitHub Logo](/code2.png)

+## (3) Recreate the organisation structure Sector/Bu/Division/Project

-Supposed the the client gave a more complex specification.
+Supposed tthe client gave more complex specifications.
 - He wants only the last level (is_leaf=1)
-- He said that the level represent a organiztion chart of 4 minimum levels Sector/Bu/Division/Project, but could start at different level.
+- He said that 4 levels represent the organisation hierarchy with 4 minimum levels Sector/Bu/Division/Project
+- It could have more levels
+- the sector level does always start at the same level.
 It's not standard.
-- He wants only records that included into a list of sectors
+- He wants only records from a list of know sectors.

 ### The result we want
 ![GitHub Logo](/result3.png)